EinNeuerBenutzername/Corburt-Map-Editor/README.md

 - Can now edit room type and region, and is now with different tint for rooms in different regions.
 - Camera module slightly revised to make even smaller scaling available.
 - Sadly, the seemingly randomly-occuring bug of the misterious disappearing of one side of the connections between rooms is still not fixed :P

+##### v4

+- Removed wchar dependency.
+Converted all wchar_t-related functions into regular string functions.
+This is a very urgent update, so data overflow isn't taken into consideration.
+Might or might not fix this some day.
+    - Older map files are made incompatible.